Gaming Addiction: Lost in the Virtual World

 The Huffington Post published the story of Nathon Brooks, a 14-year-old boy who allegedly shot his sleeping parents over video games and of the ‘Killer Teens’: Boy Shoots Both Of His Parents Over Video Games.

-Warning Signs That You May Be a Gaming or Internet Addiction
+Warning Signs That You May Be a Gaming Addict

-You neglect your social life, other hobbies, or personal hygiene or grooming.
+- You neglect your social life, other previously enjoyed activities, personal hygiene or grooming.